60 Conversation Games To Turn Boring Gatherings into Lively

 2. Would you rather…

-This game is a fun way to get people thinking and talking.
-They take turns posing “would you rather” questions that force other players to choose between two complex or silly options.
+A wonderful method to get people thinking and talking is with this game.
+They alternately ask “would you rather” questions that make other players select between two difficult or absurd choices.

 3. Never have I ever